 When it comes to any wellbeing in the workplace, particularly where a primary objective is to have a positive effect on mental health, workers shouldn’t feel forced into anything.
 Doing so could actually have an adverse effect on productivity and morale.

 One size doesn’t fit all when it comes to wellbeing

-Mindfulness may work for some but it won’t work for everyone.
-I turned to it when I was going through a stressful period and it didn’t work for me.
+Meditation apps may work for some but it won’t work for everyone.
+I turned to one when I was going through a stressful period and it didn’t work for me.
 Employees have their own stress relievers and wellbeing techniques.
-Some will already know what they are – thankfully I know mine is any form of physical exercise, which boosts my outlook and productivity considerably.
+Some will already know what they are – thankfully I now know mine is any form of physical exercise, which boosts my outlook and productivity considerably.

 So any company that cares about its employees’ wellbeing should offer a range of options to their staff to help them to relieve stress OR to discover what their individual stress reliever may be.

-Mindfulness in the workplace may help many, just as yoga, a lunchtime walk, or a vigorous workout may benefit others.
+Mindfulness in the workplace and meditation apps may help many, just as yoga, a lunchtime walk, or a vigorous workout may benefit others.
 Where necessary, inform staff about the advantages of a range of wellbeing activities, but don’t force them into participating.